Predator Hawk

 Predator Hawk is a tactical ballistic missile system developed and manufacture by Israel Military Industries (IMI) and used by Israel Defense Forces.
-It has a maximum range of 300-400 km with a 140-220 kg unitary warhead and accuracy of 10 m CEP.
+It has a maximum range of 300 km with a 140 kg unitary warhead and accuracy of 10 m CEP.

 The missile is sealed in a Launch Pod Container (LPC), with each LPC contains 2 missiles.
-The Predator Hawk missiles can be launched by a LYNX (MRL) launcher on an 8x8 vehicle, as well as from a variety of other available launchers.
+The Predator Hawk missiles can be launched by a PULS launcher on an 8x8 vehicle, as well as from a variety of other available launchers.